-Belle & Sebastian are one of the most cherished and celebrated UK acts of recent decades.
+Belle and Sebastian are one of the most cherished and celebrated UK acts of recent decades.
 They have released 11 critically acclaimed albums including the epoch defining Tigermilk, If You’re Feeling Sinister and The Boy With The Arab Strap and many classic EPs and singles, including most recently the How To Solve Our Human Problems trilogy.
-Triumphing against the odds to win best newcomer at the 1999 BRIT awards, being one of the first bands to curate their own festival, having their songs strewn across the landscape of popular culture everywhere from High Fidelity to Gilmore Girls and The Devil Wears Prada, every show ending in a welcomed stage invasion and fans adorning many of the band’s iconic album covers – Belle & Sebastian have defined the spirit of DIY in a career where the only constant has been innovation and individuality.
+Triumphing against the odds to win best newcomer at the 1999 BRIT awards, being one of the first bands to curate their own festival, having their songs strewn across the landscape of popular culture everywhere from High Fidelity to Gilmore Girls and The Devil Wears Prada, every show ending in a welcomed stage invasion and fans adorning many of the band’s iconic album covers – Belle and Sebastian have defined the spirit of DIY in a career where the only constant has been innovation and individuality.

 In late 2022, the band released A Bit of Previous, their ninth studio album and their first full-length in seven years – although they were busy in the interim, with The Boaty Weekender –a 3000 capacity star-studded four-day music festival on a cruise liner sailing the Mediterranean; a trilogy of EP’s; a soundtrack for the directorial debut of The Inbetweeners’ Simon Bird; a live album showcasing the band’s present-day iteration as savvy main stage entertainers; and in 2020 a collaborative project with fans called ‘Protecting The Hive’.